top of page

 “Then what?”
 Pol asked.

-“If your honey mead is half as good as your others, you’ll won’t need to worry about business.
+“If your honey mead is half as good as your others, you won’t need to worry about business.
 Besides, when has a warrior only ordered one drink on a night after a turn in the arena?”
-My-re asked rhetorically.
+My‑re pointed out.

-“Yes, my drinks are pretty refined.
-I’m currently working on a mead based from mushrooms,” Pol said with pride.
+“Yes, my drinks are well crafted.
+I’m currently working on a mead based on mushrooms,” Pol said with pride.

 RECENT POSTS: